alharrison/ssh_mlkem_draft/draft-harrison-mlkem-ssh.md

 # Introduction

+Secure Shell (SSH) [RFC4251] is a secure remote login protocol.
+The key exchange protocol described in [RFC4253] supports an extensible set of methods.
 The security of traditional key exchange methods used in Secure Shell (SSH) [RFC4251] relies on the algorithms being too computationally complex to be broken.
 The development of quantum computers poses a threat to the complexity of these algorithms.
 Given sufficiently powerful quantum computers, these traditional algorithms would be vulnerable to attack.

 Additionally, the threat of "harvest-now-decrypt-later" attacks could creates a risk in the current landscape before sufficiently powerful quantum computers are available.
 In this attack, the data would be collected and decrypted by these quantum computers at a later date.

-This document addresses the problem by proposing the use of post-quantum key encapsulation mechanisms (KEMs) for us in SSH as key exchange algorithms.
+This document addresses the problem by proposing the use of post-quantum key encapsulation mechanisms (KEMs) to extend the SSH [RFC4253] key exchange.
 The post-quantum KEM discussed in this document is ML-KEM which is based on CRYSTALS-KYBER.
 [FIPS203] standardized the ML-KEM scheme in 2024 with three parameter variants, ML-KEM-512, ML-KEM-768, ML-KEM-1024.
 ML-KEM is a NIST approved mechanism that is believed to be secure against an attacker with a quantum computer.

 # Conventions and Definitions